DIYgod/RSSHub/docs/en/joinus/use-cache.md

 [lib/middleware/cache/index.js](https://github.com/DIYgod/RSSHub/blob/master/lib/middleware/cache/index.js#L58)

 ::: tip Tips
-Below are two advanced methods for using the cache.
+Below are advanced methods for using cache.
 You should use `ctx.cache.tryGet()` most of the time.

 Note that you need to use `JSON.parse()` when retrieving the cache using `ctx.cache.get()`.
 :::